Can You Sell a House With Mold? Yes, Here's How

 The Safe Way to Sell As-Is

 When you sell to a professional cash buyer like FL Home Buyers, we sign a release acknowledging the condition.
-We're sophisticated buyers who know exactly what we're purchasing.
-This protects you from future claims because we've explicitly accepted the mold risk.
+We're sophisticated buyers who review the mold risk before signing.
+This helps protect you from future claims because we've explicitly accepted the mold risk.

 What Lenders Require: The FHA/VA/Conventional Wall

-Even if you're fully transparent about mold, selling to a financed buyer is nearly impossible.
+Even if you're fully transparent about mold, selling to a financed buyer can be difficult.
 Here's why:

 FHA Loans (About 20% of Buyers)